-Another 100 Horrors published a 100 word version of the first part of this story.
-I thought you might enjoy reading the full version of it as it was originally written.
-This is the 2nd part.
+(Another 100 Horrors published a 100 word version of the first part of this story.
+Yesterday I posted the full version of it as it was originally written.
+This is the 2nd part.)

 Ever so briefly she was in that place between dreaming and being awake and heard the voice clearly.

 She didn’t remember the dream in any detail and she had the feeling that she should leave it at that.

 Dana Eggar lay in her bed and felt her chest rising and falling with each deep breath.
 The familiarity of her room was comforting.
 Even though she knew without looking at the clock that she was in the deep end of night the room bore testament that the moon must be close to full and hanging in a cloudless sky.
 Dana never closed her curtains and the moonlight rushed in the window and cut her bed cleanly in half between light and dark.

 She was trying not to think as it would just make it harder to get back to sleep.
 She more felt than saw the fluttering of the moonlight as if a large flock of geese had flown between the moon and her window.

 She ran her hands through her hair, stretched her neck and adjusted the pillow under her head.
 Her hands looked featureless in front of her face.